 3a.
 NWDAF subscribes to the AF in trusted domain for UE data collection input data for analytics, by using Naf_Event_Exposure_Subscribe as defined in clause 5.2.19.2 of TS 23.502 [3].
 The NWDAF requests contains an Application ID known in the core network and the UE Application provides the Application ID configured in the UE Application The AF binds the NWDAF request for an Application Id and the UE data collection for an Application Id configured in the UE.

 3b.
-NWDAF subscribes to the AF in untrusted domain for UE data collection input data for analytics, by using step 2 and step 3 of the procedure that is described in Figure 6.2.2.3-1).
+NWDAF subscribes to the AF in untrusted domain for UE data collection input data for analytics, by using step 2 and step 3 of the procedure that is described in Figure 6.2.2.3-1.

 4. The AF collects the UE data using either direct or indirect data collection procedure in clause 6.2.8.2.1.
 The establishment of the connection can be performed at any time prior to this.
 The AF links the data collection request from step 3 to the user plane connection as described in clause 6.2.8.2.4.